 Vamos a Construir “Let’s Build”

-Programa para Negocios en la Construccion
+Programa para profesionales y negocios en la Construccion

 Program

-We believe vibrant cities are built from quality housing, diverse commercial corridors, infrastructure maintenance and improvements.
+We believe vibrant cities are built from quality housing, diverse commercial corridors, infrastructure access, and supportive neighborhood maintenance and improvements.
 This work is driven by skilled labor, minority contractors, and local builders yet, too often, these groups come across resource gaps and language or communication barriers, are intimidated by technical or municipal requirements / processes, and cannot reach their full potential.
 Affecting their business and economic mobility, and in turn, overall neighborhood development.

 Vamos seeks to address these challenges and resource gaps while also supporting small local firms with achieving project or site ownership by leveraging collaborations with local organizations that can help us curtail access to opportunity and project/ business success for minority firms.
-By meeting the greatest need for this community, offering training and education in their language, teaching material at their pace, and on their availability.

 • Skilled Laborers, Contractors, builders, or Project management trainees